mqtthiqs/at-doc/docs/modules/play.md

 Click to add a playhead; double-click a playhead to remove it.

 - **Quantize button:** Click to quantize all playhead pitches to the closest semitone.

-- **Rate:** Rate multiplier of playback speed.
-0x stops advancing a playhead’s position; positive plays forward; negative plays backwards.
+- **Rate:** Playback speed, relative to nominal file speed.
+Negative means reverse.
 This parameter has as many independently-modulatable instances as there are playheads (see [Modulation](../atelier/modulation.md)).

 Each playhead has four controls:

-- **Play/Pause (button):** Play/pause each individual playhead.
-A playhead will play if and only if its play/pause state is the opposite of the global playback parameter (XOR relationship)
+- **Play/Pause (button):** Play head playback state.
+If global playback is enabled, this control is inverted.
-- **Start (X axis):** Start position in the current region.
+- **Start (X axis):** Play head position after it ended playing, or the Stop button was pressed.
 If the start position lays outside of the playback region (less than 0% or more than 100%) playback will start with a delay.
-- **Pitch (Y axis):** Pitch relative to input material in semitones.
-Lower pitch slows down playback, higher pitch speeds it up.
+- **Pitch (Y axis):** Play head playback speed, in semitones relative to nominal file speed.
-- **Gain (Z axis):** Output gain of the playhead.
+- **Gain (Z axis):** Play head output gain.

 ### Global controls

-- **Mix:** Crossfades the dry signal (0%) with the wet signal (100%).
+- **Mix:** Crossfades between the input signal (0%) and the play heads signal (100%).

 The following parameters have as many independently-modulatable instances as there are playheads (see [Modulation](../atelier/modulation.md)).